-What's the biggest energy consuming system in the average American home?
+What's the biggest energy-consuming system in the average American home?
 Heating and cooling, of course.
 These account for approximately half of residential energy usage -- and the corresponding utility bills.
-Add in your water heater and the figure rises to 70 percent.
-While it's certainly possible (and praiseworthy) to save energy by adjusting your thermostat downward or upward, a more effective solution would be an HVAC system that uses less energy in and of itself.
+Add your water heater and the figure rises to 70 percent.
+While it's certainly possible (and praiseworthy) to save energy by adjusting the thermostat, a more effective solution would be an HVAC system that uses less energy in and of itself.
 I recently talked to Jonathan Haas and Christina Convey of ThermoLift, a team which is developing a new type of heat pump to do just that.
-Here's what they had to say about the technology that looks poised to revolutionize the way we heat and cool our homes.
+Here's what they say about the technology that stands to revolutionize the way we heat and cool our homes.

 A More Efficient Heat Pump

 Heat pumps are a highly effective way of delivering energy.
 However, a major setback is that they don't really work well in cold climates.
 Because they're electrically driven, their coils freeze at low temperatures.
 For the most part, heat pumps are currently used for cooling, which is delivered through electricity derived from the burning of coal or natural gas.
 By the time the electricity reaches your home, around two-thirds of that energy has been lost, most of it at the plant but also in transmission.

 What we're doing at ThermoLift is developing a much more efficient, thermally-driven heat pump, which works as well in cold climates as in more moderate ones.
 It's still in the development stage; we have grants with the Department of Energy and NYSERDA (New York State Energy Research and Development Authority).
 Although we're very optimistic and we've gotten a lot of traction, there's a lot of work that to be done before we're actually able to get to market.